glromeo/esbuild-sass-plugin/README.md

 * The support for [node-sass](https://github.com/sass/node-sass) has been removed and for good.
   Sadly, node-sass is at a dead end and so it's 1.x.
 I don't exclude updates or fixes on it but it's down in the list of my priorities.
+* `transform` now is expected to send back the CSS text in contents and anything that has to be default exported in `pluginData`.

 ### Install